What caused the devastating flash flooding in Spain?

 ‘Cold drop’ and flood defences: What caused the devastating flash flooding in Spain?

-Spain’s meteorological agency, said Valencia had seen ‘the most adverse cold drop of the century’ prior to this week’s floods
+Spain’s meteorological agency, said Valencia had seen ‘the most adverse cold drop of the century’ prior to the floods

 Your support helps us to tell the story